GeneZC/MiniDisc/README.md

 ### GLUE & CoNLL Data

-Download GLUE data through the [link](https://github.com/nyu-mll/jiant/blob/master/scripts/download_glue_data.py), and CoNLL data throught another [link](https://www.clips.uantwerpen.be/conll2003/ner/) in exact CoNLL format.
+Download GLUE data through the [link](https://github.com/nyu-mll/jiant/blob/master/scripts/download_glue_data.py), and CoNLL data through another [link](https://www.clips.uantwerpen.be/conll2003/ner/) in exact CoNLL format.
 Put them to the corresponding directories.
 For example, MRPC dataset should be placed into `datasets/mrpc`.

 :warning: The CoNLL data is not fully tested, but we want to include it for potential interests.